 [The image shows correspondence where Wimpfheimer is refusing to show the bank outflows to an investor.]

-2. Jan Wimpfheimer refuses to be transparent.
-People who manage your money have a legal responsibility to send you regular reports showing you exactly where your money went and how it is performing.
+2. People who manage money have a legal responsibility to send investors regular reports showing where the money went and how it is performing.

-You can see here, for example, a document that Bernie Madoff manufactured out of whole cloth to present to his investors.
-He did it because he knew he was obligated to report to his investors where their money went.
+For example, in this image (not connected to Wimpfheimer) we see a document that Bernie Madoff manufactured reports to present to his investors.
+He did this because he knew he was obligated to report to his investors where their money went.

-Wimpfheimer did not give his investors any financial reports other than to say - once in a while - in an email: 'Baruch Hashem [thank God] everything is going fine.'
+Wimpfheimer did not give his investors any financial reports, fake or real, other than to say - once in a while - in an email, 'Baruch Hashem [thank God] everything is going fine.'

 There are multiple federal laws and SEC regulations that require transparency, truthful reporting, and access to financial records from a money manager.
 Not doing so is a crime.